+3.1 In accordance with section 27AB of the International Air Services Commission Act 1992 (the Act) and regulation 3A of the International Air Services Commission Amendment Regulations 2003 (No.1), the delegate of the Commission considers the Qantas application.

-- 3.1 The International Air Services Commission Act 1992 (the Act) allows for allocated capacity to be used by a wholly owned subsidiary of another Australian carrier.
-Section 15(2)(ea) of the Act states that determinations may include a condition that, to the extent that any of the capacity is allocated to a particular Australian carrier, it may be used in whole or in part by any one or more of the following: - (i) the carrier; - (ii) a wholly-owned subsidiary of the carrier; and, - (iii) if the carrier is a wholly-owned subsidiary of another Australian carrier that other carrier. - 3.2 Qantas is the only applicant for capacity.
+3.2 The International Air Services Commission Act 1992 (the Act) allows for allocated capacity to be used by a wholly owned subsidiary of another Australian carrier.
+Section 15(2)(ea) of the Act states that determinations may include a condition that, to the extent that any of the capacity is allocated to a particular Australian carrier, it may be used in whole or in part by any one or more of the following:

+(i) the carrier;(ii) a wholly-owned subsidiary of the carrier; and,(iii) if the carrier is a wholly-owned subsidiary of another Australian carrier - that other carrier.

+3.3 Qantas is the only applicant for capacity.
 Under paragraph 6.2 of the Minister's Policy Statement (No.5), of 19 May 2004, the Commission is required only to apply the criteria in paragraph 4 of the policy statement.
 Under paragraph 4, the use of entitlements by an Australian carrier that is reasonably capable of obtaining the necessary approvals and of implementing its proposals is of benefit to the public.
-The Commission has previously permitted capacity allocated to Qantas to be used by Jetstar, a wholly-owned subsidiary of Qantas, on the New Zealand route (Decision [2005] IASC 2006).
-Jetstar is now an established international carrier, having operated services on the New Zealand route since December 2005.
-This means that there is public benefit arising from the use of the entitlements on the Vietnam route.
-The Commission will allocate the capacity sought by Qantas. - 3.3 Section 15(2A) states that if a determination includes a condition of a kind mentioned in paragraph 15(2)(ea), the determination may include conditions that are applicable to all, or some only, of the persons who are permitted to use the capacity concerned.
-The conditions of the determination will apply to both Qantas or another Australian carrier which is a wholly-owned subsidiary of Qantas. - 3.4 Under Section 15(2)(e) of the Act, the Commission must include a condition in determinations stating the extent to which the carrier may use that capacity in joint services with another carrier.
-Qantas is proposing to code share on Jetstar-operated services. - 3.5 The Commission has considered the issue of code sharing between Qantas and wholly-owned subsidiary companies on several occasions in relation to operations by Australian Airlines, another Qantas subsidiary, including on the Indonesia route see Decision [2003] IASC 207.
-Similar decisions were made in respect of applications for code sharing on the Malaysia and New Zealand routes ([2003] IASC 205, and [2005] IASC 2006 respectively). - 3.6 The Commission's position in those cases was that Qantas and Australian Airlines operated in different markets which best matched their product and cost structures and they would be unlikely to compete on price even where both carriers operated on the same route.
+The Commission has previously permitted capacity allocated to Qantas to be used by Jetstar, a wholly-owned subsidiary of Qantas, on routes such as New Zealand and Vietnam.

+3.4 Jetstar is now an established international carrier, having operated international services since December 2005.
+This means that there is public benefit arising from the use of the entitlements on the Malaysia route.
+The Delegate, on behalf of the Commission, will therefore allocate the capacity sought by Qantas.

+3.5 Section 15(2A) states that if a determination includes a condition of a kind mentioned in paragraph 15(2)(ea), the determination may include conditions that are applicable to all, or some only, of the persons who are permitted to use the capacity concerned.
+The conditions of the determination will apply to both Qantas and another Australian carrier which is a wholly-owned subsidiary of Qantas.

+3.6 Under Section 15(2)(e) of the Act, the Commission must include a condition in determinations stating the extent to which the carrier may use that capacity in joint services with another carrier.
+Qantas is proposing to code share on these Jetstar-operated services to Malaysia.

+3.7 The Commission has considered the issue of code sharing between Qantas and wholly-owned subsidiary companies on several occasions including in relation to operations by Jetstar.

+3.8 The Commission's position in those cases was that Qantas and its subsidiary generally operated in different markets which best matched their product and cost structures and they would be unlikely to compete on price even where both carriers operated on the same route.
 The Commission concluded that there can generally be expected to be no lessening of public benefit from authorising the parent airline code sharing with the subsidiary airline.
+Accordingly, the Commission has previously authorised code sharing between Qantas and its wholly-owned subsidiaries in determinations relating to routes operated by Jetstar.

-The Commission considers that the same conclusion is applicable in relation to code sharing between Qantas and Jetstar and will authorise code sharing between Qantas and its wholly-owned subsidiaries.
+3.9 The Delegate, on behalf of the Commission, will therefore authorise code sharing between Qantas and its wholly-owned subsidiaries on the Malaysia route.

-[2006] IASC 102 Page 2 of 4

-4 Determination allocating capacity on the Vietnam route to Qantas ([2006] IASC 102)
+4 Determination allocating capacity on the Malaysia route to Qantas ([2007] IASC 101)